 3. Remote Monitoring and Progress Reports

 Another valuable feature of construction drones is the visibility they can provide for clients.
 Drones can produce impressive aerial views and give clients a grasp of the project’s progression, especially when the clients are not able to be physically present on a site.
 This helps them feel assured that their spend is being utilized efficiently.

 In addition to client communications, drones can improve internal collaboration for teams by sending information to connected software during flyovers.
 Design teams, engineers, construction managers, workers, and owners can access the data at the same, follow the project, and catch any mistakes that may have occurred.
 Drones can also create a valuable trail of documents that teams can access later.

 If you’ve ever had a piece of equipment stolen from a site, you’re aware of how devastating it can be.
 Having a boom lift or excavator stolen can leave you out tens or hundreds of thousands of dollars.
 According to Capterra, over $300 million worth of construction is stolen from job sites every year, with less than 25% of it recovered.
 Equipment security is thus a very important component of managing a job.

 A drone operator can conduct a flyover and quickly see if a piece of equipment is in a secure enough location.
 The surveillance camera could also be utilized to see if there are unauthorized individuals on the site.
 This can help prevent damage or theft and identify any trespassers.

 Worker safety is one of the top priorities of most construction companies.
 Falls in particular account for 34% of worker fatalities.
 When taking manual measurements, workers often have to climb to unsteady heights and navigate around hazardous conditions.
-Drones can replace workers in this situations and mitigate the risk construction workers face on the field.
+Drones can replace workers in these situations and mitigate the risk construction workers face on the field.

 Construction managers can also use drone video cameras to monitor the job site for safety concerns, making sure workers are properly balanced and that no structures and equipment are loose or unstable that could injure workers.

 6. Structure Inspection and Photography